nkinnan/esphome-pace-bms/README.md

 	- **Configuration Text** - System configuration such as "Warning Buzzer Enabled"
 	- **Balancing Text** - If any cells are currently balancing, they will be listed here
 	- (individual status flag values) - These are what the text fields are decoded from, and are documented separately.
 You probably won't need them, but they are available.
 There are a lot of them, and they vary by protocol version and variant.

+These read-only settings are supported by `type=MASTER` BMSes only

 - **Hardware Version** - The BMS hardware version (string)
 - **Serial Number** - The BMS serial number (string)

 # Supported BMS Configuration (read / write)

+These writable settings are supported by `type=MASTER` BMSes only

 - **System Date and Time** - Allows access to the BMS internal real-time clock
 - **Shutdown** - A button which sends the shutdown command to the BMS

 # Supported BMS Configuration (read / write) - **Protocol Version 25 ONLY**

 It is difficult to find good documentation on either of these protocols.
 All the references I have are incomplete.
-For version 25 I was able to snoop on the exchanges between PbmsTools and my battery pack in order to decode all of the commands necessary for setting these configuration values.
+For version 25 I was able to snoop on the exchanges between PbmsTools and my battery pack in order to decode all of the commands necessary for reading/setting these configuration values.
 However, the only battery pack I own which speaks version 20, is sending some very strange non-paceic commands for configuration settings.
 Unfortunately I was unable to decode those, and even if I did, I'm not sure if it would apply to all brands of battery pack speaking version 20.
 For that reason, I didn't pursue it further, and these settings are only applicable to battery packs speaking paceic version 25.

+These *read-only* settings are supported by `type=MASTER` BMSes only

+- Multi-pack information
+  - **bms_count** - How many BMSes in total are reported by the Master BMS
+  - **payload_count** - How many data payloads are returned by the Master BMS (another way to get **bms_count**)

+These writable toggles and selects are supported by both `type=MASTER` and `type=SLAVE` BMSes, but for `type=SLAVE` they *become read-only*

 - Toggles (switches) that turn various features on/off
 	- **Buzzer Alarm**